 Lauralee Nothstine ’67, a Mishawaka native, grew up near the Bethel College campus.
 There were 531 students enrolled that year.

-Gary Varvel, a national award-wining syndicated editorial cartoonist for The Indianapolis Star and a member of the Indiana Journalism Hall of Fame, took on the task of depicting the many parts of Bethel in his distinctive cartoon style.
+Gary Varvel, a national award-winning syndicated editorial cartoonist for The Indianapolis Star and a member of the Indiana Journalism Hall of Fame, took on the task of depicting the many parts of Bethel in his distinctive cartoon style.
 Varvel is also one of the speakers at our 70th commencement.

 Letter from the President